 Articles

-- “How Local Factions Pressure Parties: Activist Groups and Primary Contests in the Tea Party Era,” accepted at the British Journal of Political Science (with Mike Cowburn), forthcoming 2023.
+- “How Local Factions Pressure Parties: Activist Groups and Primary Contests in the Tea Party Era,” at the British Journal of Political Science (with Mike Cowburn), 2023.

 - “Conditional Congressional communication: how elite speech varies across medium,” at Political Science Research Methods (with Lindsey Cormack and Kelsey Shoub), 2023.